-Do you want your nonprofit to emerge strong and healthy from the pandemic?
-Understanding the difference between frugal and cheap will help you in any year, but it has increased urgency as you start with 2021 pandemic budgeting.
+Do you want your nonprofit to emerge strong and healthy from a pandemic or an economic recession?
+Understanding the difference between frugal and cheap will help you in any year, but it has increased urgency as you start with recession or pandemic budgeting.

 A culture of cheapness

 American culture, and our nonprofits, have deep roots in the Puritan and Calvinist doctrines that found joy sinful and self-denial the epitome of virtue.

 400 years later, these zombie beliefs still afflict us as the “overhead myth:” that you can somehow measure the impact and overall worth of a nonprofit based on how little they spend on overhead.

 In reality, the culture of cheapness does significantly more harm than good to nonprofits and the issues we want to support.
 It leads our nonprofit leaders to create budgets that are penny wise and pound foolish.

 Frugality (so much smarter than only looking at the price tag)